ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 ## Visualising Structures - VESTA

-Interactive visualisation software are highly important in computational physics.
-Not only are they a way of checking the structure defined in your input file, but they are also very useful when checking output structures of relaxation calculation.
+Interactive visualisation software are crucial in computational physics.
+Not only are they a way of checking your input structure, but they are also very useful when checking output structures of relaxation calculation.
 You will learn more about this in [Lab 5](../lab05/readme.md).
-The visualisation software we are going to use through this course is called `VESTA`.
+The visualisation software we are going to use through this course is called [VESTA](https://jp-minerals.org/vesta/en/).

 Vesta, like Quantum Espresso, has been loaded into a module.
 To use it you will need to issue the command: